Sumesh Sivasankar, Vestian Global Workplace Solutions Private Limited

-The building façade, also known as the building skin or/and building envelop, has become popular in recent times.
-It is, however, not always considered as an important and a necessary exterior element of a building with aesthetic and functional purposes.
+The building façade, also known as the building skin and/or building envelope, has become popular in recent times.
+It is, however, not always considered an important and necessary exterior element of a building with aesthetic and functional purposes.
 Historically, the facade has been just a concrete cover of façade material on the structure.
 Only in the last decade, architects and designers have started to think or consider about this aspect of the building and focus on sustainable material procurement.

-Façade is an independent frame made of Aluminium Composite Panel, double glazed glass, pre-cast stone, natural stones or metal panels mounted and fixed in Galvanized Iron or on an Aluminium structure.
+Façade is an independent frame made of Aluminium Composite Panel, double-glazed glass, pre-cast stone, natural stones or metal panels mounted and fixed in Galvanized Iron or on an Aluminium structure.
 The frame could be of a material alone or a combination of two materials.
 It is fixed with stainless steel components along with rubber gaskets, sealant, silicone gel, metal screws etc., on the beams.

 The architect/designers divide the face of the building structure into two areas.
-First, is the vision area which is directly exposed to the sunlight, and hence the materials used here permits sunlight transmittance to the interiors.
+First, is the vision area which is directly exposed to the sunlight, and hence the materials used here permit sunlight transmittance to the interiors.
 In short, it acts as a weather barrier against air and water infiltration and should transmit light to the interiors.
 The other part/ area is called the Spandrel area where horizontal and vertical beams appear.
 Here, the materials that are opaque in nature are mostly used.

 The architect/designer along with the procurement specialist should sit and discuss the features of the façade for the building, considering the most important factors, before purchasing materials.
 These factors have an impact on the building, inhabitants and the environment.
-The factors need to be prioritized accordingly and should be treated important before procuring the material and installing it on the building.
+The factors need to be prioritized accordingly and should be treated as important before procuring the material and installing it on the building.

-The lifespan of façade materials is the capability of the material to perform its required functions and not required to get replaced within a short time.
+The lifespan of façade materials is the capability of the material to perform its required functions and not be required to get replaced within a short time.
 The client will be looking for a material that has a long lifespan with a minimum maintenance cost.
 In short, the material should not be replaced with a new one for its life period.
-Along with the durability of the façade material, the architect/designer has to consider about the functional performance of the product.
-In simple words, if the material is of good quality product, it would perform well with little defects.
+Along with the durability of the façade material, the architect/designer has to consider the functional performance of the product.
+In simple words, if the material is of good quality product, it would perform well with few defects.

 The second factor to be considered is about cleaning the façade.
 The taller the building, the more difficult it is to clean.
 There are, however, solutions for the process and should be done as per the proper instructions from the manufacturer.
 The process to clean the façade materials and to improve its aesthetic and functional performance is of prime consideration.
-Cleaning the façade material ensures long life span of the material.
+Cleaning the façade material ensures a long life span of the material.
 Materials should be selected based on cleaning/maintenance capability.

-The price or cost of material is a significant deciding factor.
+The price or cost of materials is a significant deciding factor.
 The architect/designer should convince the client to go for the product that has a longer life even if the price is high.
 The client might hesitate initially about the price of the material and demand products that are cheaper without considering the other side of the product like the life span of the product.
-The procurement specialist can do a research on the material that gives the maximum performance or value while being economical.
+The procurement specialist can do research on the material that gives the maximum performance or value while being economical.
 Educate the client that cheap is not always best!